-For more than 40 years Canadian and international experience has demonstrated that used nuclear fuel can be transported safely and securely.
+For more than 40 years, Canadian and international experience has demonstrated that used nuclear fuel can be transported safely and securely.
 The NWMO is committed to maintaining this high standard of safety and will meet or exceed regulatory safety requirements.
-The NWMO is employing the Adaptive Phased Management (APM) project management approach in planning and operating its transportation program.
+The NWMO is employing the Adaptive Phased Management (APM) Project management approach in planning and operating its transportation program.
 In support of this approach, the NWMO is monitoring and incorporating lessons learned from successful used fuel and radioactive material transportation programs in Canada and in other countries.

 The approach taken in preparing this chapter serves two functions.
 First, it describes the comprehensive transportation safety regulation and oversight processes which the NWMO will meet and how the NWMO plans to meet them.
-Second, it presents results of a desktop analysis that was prepared based on publicly available transportation information, supplemented by information provided by the community and observations during staff visits to selected communities.
+Second, it presents results of a desktop analysis that was prepared based on publically available transportation information, supplemented by information provided by the community and observations during staff visits to selected communities.
 As part of Step 3 of the Siting Process, a Preliminary Assessment was prepared and focused on the following question: "Can a transportation route be identified or developed for the safe and secure transportation of used nuclear fuel to the site from the locations at which it is stored?"
-The Preliminary Assessment of geoscientific suitability suggests there are potentially suitable general areas north of the communities of Blind River, Elliot Lake, The North Shore, and Spanish (see Section 4.4.1).
-The findings of the transportation assessment on the feasibility of locating the APM Project in a representative area north of these communities are presented at the end of the chapter.
+The findings of the transportation assessment on the feasibility of locating the APM Project in the Manitouwadge area are presented at the end of the chapter.